npmcdn-to-unpkg-bot/losol.ListR/README.md

 # ListR application

-A Asp.net core web application for storing a grocery shopping list
+A Asp.net core web application for handling a grocery shopping list

 ## Prerequisities